 - In the bowl of a stand mixer, whisk the water and yeast together until bubbly and then allow it to sit for 1 minute.
 Add the butter, sugar, pumpkin puree and eggs and whisk until just combined.

 - Attach the dough hook to the mixer.
-Stir the salt into the flour and then add them to the mixer on low speed.
+Stir the salt and pumpkin pie spice into the flour and then add them to the mixer on low speed.

 - Allow the dough to mix for approximately 5 minutes on low speed.
 It will be sticky.
 If it's not coming together, add up to 4 more tablespoons of flour, adding 1-2 tablespoons at a time.
 You can also put a small amount of vegetable oil on your hands to keep the dough from sticking to them.

 - Place the dough in a lightly greased large bowl and cover.
 Allow to double in size, approximately 1 hour.